arya458/LogManagingSystem/README.md

 ├── build/                 (Output directory for build artifacts) │   ├── go_executables/    (Go executables)
 │   └── libs/             (Gradle JAR library)
-└── build_all.bat         (Batch script to build the entire project) └── lib/                  (Directory to hold the LogManagingKotlinLib.jar)
+└── build_all.bat         (Batch script to build the entire project) NOT YET └── lib/                  (Directory to hold the LogManagingKotlinLib.jar)
 ```